Cannabis consumers often avoid CBD isolate, but it may be more appropriate for some patients than other cannabinoids.

 Recovery in sports is all about managing the inflammation which comes after exertion.
 Without a healthy recovery, athletes would never maintain peak performance, or improve their performance.
 Considering CBD reduces inflammation, it makes sense why so many CBD companies are targeting sports.

-9. Recovery From Traumatic Head Injuries
+9. Research into Traumatic Brain Injuries

 The protective and rejuvenating qualities of CBD were noted by the Proceedings of the National Academy of Sciences as far back as 1998.
 They examined both THC and CBD but found CBD to have higher protective qualities against oxidative neurological disorders such as cerebral ischemia.